 Often, mishaps or accidents take place on the restaurant premises and happen due to no fault of the staff members or guests.
-If you have been either a restaurant staff member or a guest and have been exposed to any such risk and have suffered injury or illness as a result, you may have a legal right to claim compensation.
+You could have grounds to make a compensation claim if a restaurant has neglected its legal duties and has caused you harm.

 This guide offers useful advice on how to make a personal injury claim against the restaurant for physical injury or illness caused by accidents on the premises.

 - A guide to restaurant accident and illness claims.

 - What are personal injuries or illnesses caused by restaurants?

 - Illnesses caused by substandard quality food and beverages.